Medical expert of the article

 Borderline nevus most often occurs:

-- in patients suffering from endocrine diseases, or those undergoing treatment with hormonal drugs.
+- in patients suffering from endocrine diseases or those undergoing treatment with hormonal drugs.

-Causes of the border nevus
+Causes borderline nevus

 Risk factors